vasudevanv/oxford-infomm-iep-networks/README.md

 in a many fields including communications, epidimeology, chemistry, biology,material science, and social studies to name a few.

-This 1-day workshop is intended to serve as an introduction to network models.
+This repository holds code from a 1-day workshop conducted as a part of the Industrially Focused Mathematical Modeling CDT's program and is intended to serve as an introduction to network models.
 Our goal here is not to go deep into the mathematics of the subject, but rather provide guidance on how to get started with developing a network model,